HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/dx-keycloak-vmm-vp.md

 Learn how to setup a Keycloak client for DX and configure the DX installation on the server to leverage OpenID Connect (OIDC) based authentication with Keycloak.
 This means that DX is turned into a Relying Party (RP) to Keycloak serving as its identity provider (IDP).

 !!!note
     The steps are also outlined in a bit more detail in [Configuring OIDC for HCL Digital Experience](./index.md).
-This document focuses specifically on set ups with native kube and with all above tasks and configuration in place as prerequisites.

 ### Configuring the Keycloak client for DX